 Founder | Integrative Psychotherapist

-Jake Potter is the Founding Director of ACEP, practicing Psychotherapist and host of the Embodied Life Podcast.
-He is the Award Winner of the Dr Rafael Locke Award for Clinical & Academic Excellence in the practice of Counselling and Psychotherapy from Ikon Institute.
-Jake has received a BA of Counselling & Psychotherapy, is a Certified Open Floor Movement Teacher, Working Member of Open Floor International and Co-Founder of Common Roots; a Melbourne-based organisation uniting and empowering people through movement and dance.
+Jake Potter is the Founding Director of ACEP, Associate Lecturer at Ikon Institute of Australia and practicing Psychotherapist.
+He is the Award Winner of the Dr Rafael Locke Award for Clinical & Academic Excellence in the practice of Counselling and Psychotherapy and is host of the Embodied Life Podcast.
+Jake has received a BA of Counselling & Psychotherapy, is a Certified Open Floor Movement Teacher and has guest lectured at Universities such as New York University (NYU) and RMIT on topics of movement, agency and the body.
 Jake has had an extensive teaching career which began as a Resident Teacher at Esalen Institute in Big Sur, California and has taught across Australia and the United States.